system analyst job description

 Salaries for information Systems Analysts are higher for those with master’s degrees and doctorates in computer science.

 To enter the field, you need an undergraduate degree in computer science or another related field with a concentration in programming, like mathematics, commerce or business management, combined with programming experience.
 Some employers may hire you with a college diploma in computer science and a great deal of programming experience.
 It’s important to continue on-the-job training.

-Additional certifications are always helpful to System Analysts looking for jobs.
-These can include taking short courses in IT-related subjects, such as programming languages, or in other skills, like project management or people management.
-The more well-rounded the System Analyst, the better his or her chance for advancement within the chosen career path.
+Additional certifications are always helpful.
+These can include courses in IT-related subjects, such as programming languages, or in other skills, like project management or people management.
+The more well-rounded you are, the better your chance for advancement.

 Are you looking for a position as a Systems Analyst?
 Contact Randstad and let us match you with a great company.